bertrandchenal/byrd/README.md

 # Baker

-Baker is a simple deployment tool based on Fabric.
+Baker is a simple deployment tool based on paramiko.
 The config file format is inspired by [Sup](https://github.com/pressly/sup) (but not identical).
 In contrast to sup, Baker is meant to be invoked from any OS (aka Windows support).
 This project is in alpha stage, please